HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 Blurt is not a "get rich quick" scheme.
 While it is possible to post content that goes viral quickly and earn a lot of rewards on a single post, this is not typical for most users.

 Most of the authors that you see earning high rewards are users that have spent a lot of time in the network building followings, making connections with others, and developing a reputation for bringing high quality content.
+Sometimes, the value of a post is not in the post itself but in what it brings to the ecosystem, for example, the development of a new Blurt app or service.

 It is best to have realistic expectations, without focusing on rewards when you are first starting out.
 Work on building a following, making connections, and developing a good reputation.
 Consistency will pay off in the long run.